katersonnbert/gitnotes/Linux.md

+# Linux System variables
+`$HOME` ... contains absolute path to the home folder `$PATH` ... contains all directories which are included when looking for an executable

-# Important system folders in Linux:
+# Important system folders under Linux:

 ###  Global searchpath variable $PATH: